GemmaButcher-dev/itscool-ms3/README.md

 ✅  review slang terms submitted by users before they are published, so I can ensure quality and appropriateness.

-✅  manage user accounts, including editing and deleting accounts if needed, so I can enforce rules and maintain site integrity.

-✅  edit or delete any slang term to correct inaccuracies, enforce content guidelines, and remove inappropriate entries.
+✅  delete any slang term to correct inaccuracies, enforce content guidelines, and remove inappropriate entries.

 ✅  edit, delete or approve pending approval requests from users requesting a slang word to be added to the app via an admin dashboard.

-✅  search for slang words to be deleted from the app in the admin dashboard.

 ✅  use a form to add new slang words to the app.